(1834 - 1864)

 On the Campaign

-He assumed command of the Regiment when commanding officer LCol Thomas Sloan was wounded early on the 17th.
+He assumed command of the Regiment at Sharpsburg when Lieutenant Colonel Thomas Sloan was wounded early on 17 September 1862.

 The rest of the War